Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 #### Operator

-Operator is the **basics calculation unit** in OneFlow.
+Operator is the **basic calculation unit** in OneFlow.
 The calculation in above example is completed by operators. `flow.nn.max_pool2d` and `flow.reshape` all both operators.

 ### 5.Consistent/Mirrored View

-OneFlow use two type of view:  **Mirrored View** and **Consistent View** to describe the distribution of data and model under distributed system.
+OneFlow use two types of view:  **Mirrored View** and **Consistent View** to describe the distribution of data and model under distributed system.
 Different view is corresponding to different parallelism strategy.

 Mirrored View comes from mirrors strategy of MPI distributed calculation.
 It is used to describe the mirrored model to multiple devices when using data parallelism.